burke/zeus/docs/message_format.md

 #### Feature message (`F`, `FileMonitor`)

-This is sent from the Worker to the Master to indicate it now depends on a file at a given path.
+This is sent from the Worker to the Coordinator to indicate it now depends on a file at a given path.

 The path is expected to be the full, expanded path.